glotzerlab/hoomd-blue/INSTALLING.rst

 - ``BUILD_TESTING`` - Enables the compilation of unit tests.
 - ``CMAKE_BUILD_TYPE`` - Sets the build type (case sensitive) Options:

   - ``Debug`` - Compiles debug information into the library and executables.
     Enables asserts to check for programming mistakes.
 HOOMD-blue will run slow when compiled in Debug mode, but problems are easier to identify.
   - ``RelWithDebInfo`` - Compiles with optimizations and debug symbols.
     Useful for profiling benchmarks.
   - ``Release`` - (default) All compiler optimizations are enabled and asserts are removed.
 Recommended for production builds: required for any benchmarking.

-- ``ENABLE_CUDA`` - Enable compiling of the GPU accelerated computations using CUDA.
-Defaults ``ON`` if the CUDA toolkit is found, and ``OFF`` if the CUDA toolkit is not found.
+- ``ENABLE_CUDA`` - Enable compiling of the GPU accelerated computations.
+Default: ``OFF``.
 - ``ENABLE_DOXYGEN`` - Enables the generation of developer documentation
-  (default is ``OFF``).
+  Default: ``OFF``.
 - ``SINGLE_PRECISION`` - Controls precision.
+Default: ``OFF``.

   - When set to ``ON``, all calculations are performed in single precision.
   - When set to ``OFF``, all calculations are performed in double precision.

 - ``ENABLE_HPMC_MIXED_PRECISION`` - Controls mixed precision in the hpmc
   component.
 When on, single precision is forced in expensive shape overlap checks.
 - ``ENABLE_MPI`` - Enable multi-processor/GPU simulations using MPI.

-    - When set to ``ON`` (default if any MPI library is found automatically by CMake), multi-processor/multi-GPU simulations are supported.
+  - When set to ``ON``, multi-processor/multi-GPU simulations are supported.
-    - When set to ``OFF``, always run in single-processor/single-GPU mode.
+  - When set to ``OFF`` (the default), always run in single-processor/single-GPU mode.

 - ``ENABLE_MPI_CUDA`` - Enable CUDA-aware MPI library support.

   - Requires a MPI library with CUDA support to be installed.
   - When set to ``ON`` (default if a CUDA-aware MPI library is detected), **HOOMD-blue** will make use of the capability of the MPI library to accelerate CUDA-buffer transfers.
   - When set to ``OFF``, standard MPI calls will be used.
   - *Warning:* Manually setting this feature to ``ON`` when the MPI library does not support CUDA may cause **HOOMD-blue** to crash.

 - ``ENABLE_TBB`` - Enable support for Intel's Threading Building Blocks (TBB).

   - Requires TBB to be installed.
   - When set to ``ON``, HOOMD will use TBB to speed up calculations in some classes on multiple CPU cores.

 - ``UPDATE_SUBMODULES`` - When ``ON`` (the default), CMake will execute ``git submodule update --init`` whenever it runs.